Government House, Wellington

-Government House, Wellington, is the principal residence of the governor-general of New Zealand, the representative of the New Zealand head of state, King Charles III.
+Government House is the principal residence of the governor-general of New Zealand, the representative of the New Zealand head of state, King Charles III.
 Dame Cindy Kiro, who has been Governor-General since October 2021, currently resides there with her spouse, Richard Davies.
 The present building, the third Government House in Wellington, was completed in 1910, and is located in the suburb of Newtown.

 As well as being an official residence and workplace, Government House is also the main venue where the governor-general entertains members of the public, and receives visiting heads of state and other dignitaries and the credentials of ambassadors to New Zealand.
 Government House is likewise the location of many award presentations and investitures, and where prime ministers and other ministers of the Crown are sworn in, among other ceremonial and constitutional functions.

 Members of the royal family stay at Government House when on official visits to New Zealand.

 History

 First Government Houses

 When Auckland was the capital of New Zealand from 1841 until 1865, the provision of an official residence for the governor was initially not a priority.
 It was only during the period of the fourth governor, George Grey, that an official property was provided.
 The first Wellington Government House was Colonel William Wakefield's villa, located where the Beehive now stands.
-Wakefield was the Agent for the New Zealand Company; he had built the house in 1840, but died in 1848.
+Wakefield was the agent for the New Zealand Company; he had built the house in 1840, but died in 1848.
 The residence was then used as a hospital for a short period in 1848 after the Marlborough earthquake.
-Wakefield's house was a very plain Regency styled building with verandahs, (Auckland Libraries, 4-1028) it stood on a hill overlooking the harbour.
+Wakefield's house was a very plain Regency styled building with verandahs, it stood on a hill overlooking the harbour.
 There is a record of the first Government House Ball being held in it, on 10 February 1849 during George Grey's first period as governor.

 Grey was succeeded by Robert Wynyard, then by Thomas Gore Browne (and then Wynyard again).
 It is possible that neither of these men visited or resided in Wellington during their terms and thus the official status of the Wakefield Villa is uncertain.
 Grey became governor for a second time in 1861 and he certainly used Wakefield House as his Official Wellington Residence.